sameerdash2/comment-viewer/README.md

 ## YouTube Comment Viewer 💬
-A web app for searching and sorting comments on YouTube videos.
+A web app for sorting and filtering comments on YouTube videos.
 Enter any video link and the comments will start loading in the background.

 This project is mostly just me getting familiar with Node.js and SQLite.